-Internal events are a subset of internal hazards and represent any event that progresses from a human error or from failure of a structure, system or component.
+Internal events are a subset of internal hazards and represent any event that progresses from failure of a structure, system or component.
 These are events which, if not mitigated, could lead to core damage and/or external plant releases.
 Typically, internal initiating events are abnormal conditions generated within the plant, as the result of a failure of some process function, due to equipment failure or human error.